everpub/openscienceprize/proposal.md

 The use of executable papers provides a benefit to researchers from day one.
 Each of their projects exists in a separate, customisable environment.
 They can not interact with each other.
 No outsiders can modify the environment.
-This prevents the "This worked four weeks ago and I changed nothing!" scenario, enables rapid sharing with colleagues, and dramatically reduces the time and effort until new team members can make contributions to a project.
-It increases reproducibility and
+This prevents the "This used to work four weeks ago and I changed nothing!" scenario, enables rapid sharing with colleagues, and dramatically reduces the time and effort until new team members can make contributions to a project.

 ### Long term user story